openbikesensor/OpenBikeSensor-Scripts/README.md

 * **[obs-filter-privacy](./docs/obs-filter-privacy.md)**, a small utility for
   anonymization of a CSV file that removes measurments that are inside privacy zones

+Additonally, this repository [contains static websites](./visualization), which can be used to visualizes the JSON-output of the obs-face script in a map overlay.

 ## License